Principal Bundles and Gauge Theories: Einstein's General Relativity

-Just as Newton's second law has to be completed with a specification of a form of the force $F$ (take for example the force of spring that satisfies Hook's law: $F=- k x$), Einstein's equation has to be completed with a specification of the form of the stress-energy tensor, called an equation of state.
+Just as Newton's second law has to be completed with a specification of a form of the force $F$ (take, for example, the force of a spring that satisfies Hook's law: $F=- k x$), Einstein's equation has to be completed with a specification of the form of the stress-energy tensor, called an equation of state.
 There are many common forms that lead to relevant solutions: for instance, the stress-energy tensor of a perfect fluid\footnote{This is used as a model for various states of matter ranging from dust clouds to the interior of stars.
-Moreover, it is used in the Robertson-Friedman-Walker model of cosmology as the average energy-momentum-tensor of our universe. \cite{walgen}} reads $T=\rho\, u\otimes u+P(g+u\otimes u)$, where $\rho,P\in C^\infty(M)$ represent respectively the mass density and the pressure and $u\in \mathcal{X}(M)$ represents the unit-tangents to the world lines of the fluid particles.
+Moreover, it is used in the Robertson-Friedmann-Walker model of cosmology as the average energy-momentum tensor of our universe. \cite{walgen}} reads $T=\rho\, u\otimes u+P(g+u\otimes u)$, where $\rho,P\in C^\infty(M)$ represent the mass density and the pressure, respectively, and $u\in \mathcal{X}(M)$ represents the unit tangent vectors to the world lines of the fluid particles.
 The expression for the stress-energy tensor of an electromagnetic field is also well-known and it can be found in section \ref{sec:max}.

 The Bianchi identity for the curvature $R$ of the Levi-Civita connection gives us the second important equation of general relativity: